Technology Purchasing Policy

 Laptop Purchasing and Delivery

-- All laptop orders must be accompanied by an order for Absolute Software’s Computrace security and tracking software unless Computrace in preloaded by the laptop manufacturer.
+- All laptop orders, and Mac minis, must be accompanied by an order for Absolute Software’s Resilience security and tracking software unless it is preloaded by the laptop manufacturer.

-- All laptops will be delivered to the Service Desk for Computrace activation before delivery to the end user.
+- All laptops computers will be delivered to the Service Technology Desk for to undergo inventory and pre-deployment operations.
+Computrace activation before delivery to the end user.
 If Computrace software or a security cable hasn’t been ordered the computer will not be released until these conditions are met.